What Is the Powder Coating Process? How Does It Work?

 Powder coating application begins with electrostatic spray deposition (ESD), the most common method in industrial powder coating.
 In this process, powder particles are charged through an electrostatic gun and sprayed onto a grounded metal surface.
 Factors such as air pressure, voltage and powder flow rate must be carefully controlled to achieve even, efficient powder coating finishes.

 Another method is fluidized bed coating.
-This involves preheating the part and the powder coating material adhering through melting.
+This involves preheating the part, with the powder coating material adhering through melting.
 It’s particularly effective for applying thicker coatings and is useful on non-metal surfaces where electrostatic methods may be less effective.

 Step 3: Curing – Transforming Powder Into a Durable Coating